Please provide your zip code to see plans in your area.

-The asset limit for SSI is slightly lower than the limit for MA-ABD for single applicants ($2,000 for SSI vs. $2,500 for MA-ABD).
-But SSI and MA-ABD asset limits are the same for married applicants ($3,000).
+The asset limit for SSI is slightly lower than the limit for Medicaid ABD for single applicants ($2,000 for SSI vs. $2,500 for ABD).
+But SSI and ABD asset limits are the same for married applicants ($3,000).

-Applicants who are over-income for MA-ABD and SSI can enroll in the Medicaid spend-down program, which allows applicants to qualify for Medicaid by subtracting incurred medical expenses from their income that is counted toward eligibility limit.
+Applicants who are over-income for Medicaid ABD and SSI can enroll in the Medicaid spend-down program, which allows applicants to qualify for Medicaid by subtracting incurred medical expenses from their income that is counted toward eligibility limit.